HAS EPA CREATED A COLIFORM PANDEMIC?

 Y. pestis is included here because it causes the bubonic, pneumonic, and septicemic plagues.
 Human contraction of

 bubonic plague is usually through flea bites.
-Once inside the body,
+Once inside the body, Y. pestis releases a toxin which inhibits electron

 transport chain function.
 Swelling of the lymph nodes, skin blotches, and dilerium are sometimes observed within a few